-Pursuant to the requirements of the Securities Exchange Act of 1934, the Administrative Committee which administers the Eagle Materials Inc. Hourly Profit Sharing Plan has duly caused this Annual Report to be signed on its behalf by the undersigned, thereunto duly authorized.
+Pursuant to the requirements of the Securities Exchange Act of 1934, the Administrative Committee which administers the Profit Sharing and Retirement Plan of Eagle Materials Inc. has duly caused this Annual Report to be signed on its behalf by the undersigned, thereunto duly authorized.